ScottLogic/blog/_posts/2023-11-29-conscientious-consumption-accurately-measuring-the-energy-consumption-of-hardware.md

 # Moving into the hardware

-The next level where you can access power measurements is within the PSU (Power Supply Unit) or motherboard of your device.
+The next level where you can access power measurements is within the PSU or motherboard of your device.
 This is not something found in all hardware as standard but there are some end user models which include it.
 It is more common in server grade kit, so when you have software running in your own data centre, this may be the best way to monitor your usage continuously.

 This can give you programmatic access to the data, with almost as much accuracy as a wall meter.
 It also has the advantage of being able to get power and application data from one source, instead of having to sync up power monitor and hardware metrics later.
 Beyond this level, the readings you will get come from more of an estimation model (which may still be very accurate), as well as being for a more specific subset of the hardware components.